jaredhowland/rhythm/README.md

       margin-bottom: 1.3rem;
     }
     ```
+    <sup> * </sup> <small>If you do not pass any variables to `margin` Rhythm assumes the element has the base `font-size` and base `line-height`.</small>

-    To maintain a vertical rhythm, your margins must be derived from your line-height.
-If you would like twice your line-height for a top margin and no margin on bottom, do the following:
+    To maintain a vertical rhythm, your margins must be derived from your `line-height`.
+If you would like twice your `line-height` for a top margin and no margin on bottom, do the following:

     ```
     p {